Bioinformatics-Research-Network/skill-assessments/Linux for Bioinformatics/README.md

 **NOTE**: For any of the methods below, you can connect to the `Public IPv4 address` or the `Public IPv4 DNS` listed in the EC2 instance page for your server.
 The username will be `ubuntu` and you need the private key (`.pem`) file that was provided by AWS in order to connect.

-### For Windows users only
+### Connect to the EC2 (Windows-version)

+Please choose one of the following methods for connecting to your EC2 instance:

 #### MobaXTerm (ssh and SFTP)

 You're in luck!
 Windows is actually the best OS for connecting to remote linux servers because of [MobaXTerm](https://mobaxterm.mobatek.net/).
-MobaXTerm is, by far, the easiest way to connect to and utilize linux machines.
-It has tabbed ssh sessions, a built-in SFTP panel, remote text editing, and so much more -- and it's free!
+MobaXTerm has tabbed ssh sessions, a built-in SFTP panel, remote text editing, and so much more -- and it's free!
 [Here](https://www.devopshint.com/how-to-connect-to-aws-ec2-instance-using-mobaxterm/) is a very brief tutorial on how to connect to AWS EC2 using MobaXTerm.

 #### PuTTY (ssh)